The best time to visit Puerto Rico | When to go to Puerto Rico?

 The best time to visit Puerto Rico

-The best time to visit Puerto Rico is from January to April, which is equal to the dry season.
+The best time to visit Puerto Rico is from December to April, which is equal to the dry season.
 This is the coolest and driest time of the year to go to Puerto Rico and this also is the time with the lowest humidity at the beaches.
-More importantly, by visiting Puerto Rico in the ‘dry’ season you avoid the ‘hurricane season’, which officially lasts from June to November.
+More importantly, by visiting Puerto Rico in the ‘dry’ season you avoid the ‘hurricane season’, which officially lasts from June through November.

 Obviously, like anywhere else: the higher demand in the ‘dry’ season, also leads to higher prices for accommodations and airfares and more crowded resorts and beaches.
 Booking in advance is a necessity, especially for the Christmas time and February.